revaturelabs/interviewquestions/Java/JUnit/Introduction to TDD and JUnit.md

 <details><summary><b> Show Answer </b></summary>

 - It is a software development approach, where test cases are developed to specify and validate the purpose of code.
-- Which will create a test and functionality first and if the code fails then new code will be created
-  to make the code pass.
-To make code bug-free.
+- Which will create a test and functionality first and if the code fails then new code will be created 0to make the code pass and to make code bug-free.

 </details>